-In addition to advising on a steady stream of international commercial contracts, particularly IP licences and those involving regulated products and services in the life sciences sector, we have also recently been involved in a number of cross-border corporate transactions, three of which have some common threads and are mentioned below.
+In addition to advising on a steady stream of international commercial contracts, particularly IP licences and those involving regulated products and services, we have also recently been involved in a number of cross-border corporate transactions, three of which have some common threads and are mentioned below.

 The two main threads are that the transactions have all come from long-standing relationships and have a connection with the USA.
 They have all required co-operation with lawyers and other advisers in different jurisdictions, sometimes alongside for the same client and sometimes in opposition for different clients, but always with a common commercial goal.